ginopalazzo/ginopalazzo.github.io/_posts/2018-02-27-pyshp-queries.markdown

                      encoding="latin1")
 {% endhighlight %}

-Then we make a query selecting several provinces from the North of Spain, skipping Asturias, one autonomous region and the most populate municipalities from Asturias:
+Then we make a query selecting several provinces from the North of Spain, skipping Asturias, one autonomous region and the most populated municipalities from Asturias:

 {% highlight python %}
 wq = sf.query(